Campus Security Authorities

 - Any individual specified by the College as an individual to which students should report criminal offenses

-- An official of the College who has significant responsibility for student and campus activities, including but not limited to, student housing, student discipline, and campus judicial proceedings
+- An official of the College who has significant responsibility for student and campus activities, including but not limited to, Residential Life and Student Conduct

 Campus Security Authorities include: